Document

 Quarterly update

-Pressure has been building in the service since the outbreak of Covid-19.
 In 2022/23, a pre-audit 0.58% Local Authority error rate breached the upper threshold of 0.54%, resulting in a loss of £122,925.
 Post-audit, the final subsidy loss was £191,235 after extrapolations.
-As part of a commitment to continued service improvement, including staff development, 2024/25 has seen an increased amount of quality assurance measures in year.
-These increased measures have also been a result of the issues previously identified, as well as areas for improvement identified in some of the quality review deep dives.
+Staff development, service improvement and an increased amount of quality assurance measures and deep dives identified areas for improvement as well as some historical errors.
 A DWP support review was also undertaken in 2024 to help improve processes, procedures and approaches.
-The outturn LA error for 2023/24 was for a pre-audit figure of 0.24%, below the lower threshold of 0.48%, leaving some headroom.
-However, the audit identified some errors which, after extrapolation, has pushed the error rate over the lower threshold to 0.50% and a loss of £65,510 in subsidy.
+The outturn LA error for 2023/24 was a pre-audit figure of 0.24%, below the lower threshold of 0.48%, leaving some headroom.
+However, the audit identified some errors which, after extrapolation, pushed the error rate over the lower threshold to 0.50% and a loss of £65,510 in subsidy.
 The LA error rate outturn for 2024/25 is 0.34% following the identification of two large errors: a £15k error from 2016 (Census legacy) and one £11k error from 2021 (during Covid).
 The pre-audit year-end error rate position gives little headroom (only £30,452) beneath the lower threshold limit and only £43,443 to the upper threshold limits for extrapolated audit errors.
 Therefore a loss of subsidy is again anticipated in 2024/25, which is why the risk remains red.
+The LA error rate in 2025/26 at month 6 is currently 0.33% and includes one large error of £13k from a Personal Independence Payment incorrectly left on the claim since June 2020.
+The projected year-end forecast is 0.24%, forecasting headroom of £38,235 to the lower threshold.
+Therefore some loss of subsidy may occur in 2025/26 as well.

 Target Risk